eatlas/AU_NESP-MaC-3-17_AIMS_EOT20-tidal-stats/README.md

     - `MHWS_2024-01_2024-01.tif`
     - `MLWS_2024-01_2024-01.tif`

     These files can be loaded into QGIS or ArcGIS Pro for viewing.
-Windows will not correctly show these images because the data in the files is in 32 float.
+Windows will not correctly show these images properly because the data in the files is in 32 bit float.

 ## Parallel test run
 This run is much larger than the quick test run as it simulated northern Australia over a 1 year period.
 This test is long enough that it is worth splitting up into multiple parallel runs.
 In this example we have split the number of parallel runs into 4 so that it can be run locally on a laptop for testing purposes.

-Parallelise is achieve by splitting the task into multiple independed runs of the `03-tidal_stats.py` script that each process an independent strip of the final grid.
+Parallelism is achieved by splitting the task into multiple independed runs of the `03-tidal_stats.py` script that each process an independent strip of the final grid.
 The results are then merged together using the `04-merge_strips.py`.
-To split the processing we indicate to the script how many times the grid should be `split` and then provide each process with an `index` to indicate which portion it should process.
+To split the processing we indicate to the script how many vertical strips the grid should be `split` and then provide each process with an `index` to indicate which portion it should process.

 Setup the Grid:
 ```bash